I'll Always Know What You Did Last Summer: Plot

 After Zoe performs at the festival, she, Amber, and Lance are attacked by the Fisherman.
 Zoe is stabbed and thrown over a balcony to her death.
 Sheriff Davis finds Zoe's body and holds Amber and Lance at gunpoint, only to be killed as well.
 The Fisherman then attacks Colby in a kitchen and hooks him in the mouth, killing him.
 Outside, Amber and Lance run into Deputy Haffner, who reveals that Roger told him about the accident.
 The Fisherman then advances towards Haffner and impales him on a forklift.

 Amber and Lance get into a car and run the Fisherman down.
 He gets up and is revealed to be the undead Ben Willis, the man who committed the original murders 8 years ago.
-Ben attacks them but is cut with a hook by Amber and disappears.
+(Note: As depicted in I Know What You Did Last Summer (1997)) Ben attacks them but is cut with a hook by Amber and disappears.
 Amber and Lance go to face Ben, deducing that the hook will hurt him.
 They are chased outside the festival, where Amber fights Ben, stabs him in the head and pushes him into a thresher, killing him.

 One year later, Amber is driving across the desert when a tire blows out.
 She stops the car and gets out.
 Ben appears behind her and attacks.